ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 This is controlled by the ``graph_type`` parameter.

 It works only after completing at least 1 generation.
-If no generation is completed, an exception is raised.
 If no generation is completed (at least 1), an exception is raised.

 This method accepts the following parameters: